schematics and drawings

 Drawings focus on accurately reproducing the shape of an object.
 Often done with a pencil, they are used to represent fauna and flora.
 Schematics provide more freedom since they represent things that are inaccessible in space or time, even phenomena that do not yet exist.
 They show specific perspectives (e.g. a cross-section) and they offer the possibility to highlight or dim elements according to their importance.

-Showing the interior of a device
+Displaying the interior of a device

 Ilustrating the steps of a process